Tom Lloyd was born in 1979 and showed almost no interest in writing until the age of eighteen. I blame the teachers myself.

-Studying Politics and International Relations at Southampton University had very little appreciable effect on him, beyond giving him a couple of ideas for future novels, but that was largely due to spending most of those three years in London shacked up with the god-daughter of an Asian dictator.
-Upon leaving university he decided – along with what seemed like half of all other graduates, some of whom had had the temerity to study English – that doing “book stuff” sounded like a fun alternative to working out what sort of job he wanted to do.
-There was also the intriguing suggestion of literary talent being passed on by some osmosis-like process.
+Studying Politics and International Relations at Southampton University had very little appreciable effect on him, beyond giving him a couple of ideas for novels, but that was largely due to spending most of those years in London shacked up with the god-daughter of an Asian dictator.
+Upon leaving university he decided – along with what seemed like half of all other graduates, some of whom had had the temerity to study English – that doing “book stuff” sounded like a fun alternative to getting a proper, well-paid job.
 As a result of a little work experience at Simon and Schuster – combined with some shameless flirting with the HR manager – he got a job as an editorial assistant on the Scribner list, which allowed him to mistype letters to a whole host of talented writers.

 Certain luminary examples there made it clear that before he became a fantasy editor he was going to have to spend several years iron-cladding his liver.
-Towards this goal, he decamped to the A M Heath Literary Agency by way of Random House, which was silly because walking down Longacre would have been a lot quicker, to work in foreign rights while also freelancing for writersservices.com and constantly revising what was slowly becoming The Stormcaller.
+Towards this goal, he decamped to the A M Heath Literary Agency by way of Random House, which was silly because walking down Longacre would have been a lot quicker, to work in foreign rights while constantly revising what was slowly becoming The Stormcaller.